 These few words are written on that stand,

-‘At the bottom of this mine, lies one Hell of a man, Big John’
+‘At the bottom of this mine, lies a big, big maan.
+Big John’

 This is great stuff.
 All Big John’s instincts must have been crying out to try to save himself but he had the presence of mind to think calmly.
 He knew that whatever he did, he was not going to get out of the mine alive.
 He could, however, still help others escape.
 Again, it is not so much his self-sacrifice that I admire as his self-control.